Curated OER

 Huntington Library: Using Primary Sources in the Classroom [Pdf]

-This lesson provides guidelines for teaching students how to use primary sources such as images, text, or statistics (e.g., maps, census).
+This instructional activity provides guidelines for teaching students how to use primary sources such as images, text, or statistics (e.g., maps, census).
 Includes a document analysis worksheet.

 Library of Congress